Microsoft will shut down Mixer and partner with Facebook Gaming

 Microsoft will be terminating their video game streaming platform, Mixer.

-In a blog post, Microsoft revealed that “the success of Partners and streamers on Mixer is dependent on our ability to scale the platform for them as quickly and broadly as possible.”
+In a blog post, Microsoft revealed that “the success of Partners and streamers on Mixer is dependent on the ability to scale the platform for them as quickly and broadly as possible.”

-They continued that it “became clear that the time needed to grow our own livestreaming community to scale was out of measure with the vision and experiences that Microsoft and Xbox want to deliver for gamers now, so we’ve decided to close the operations side of Mixer and help the community transition to a new platform.”
+They continued that it “became clear that the time needed to grow the own livestreaming community to scale was out of measure with the vision and experiences that Microsoft and Xbox want to deliver for gamers now, so the team’ve decided to close the operations side of Mixer and help the community transition to a new platform.”

 https://twitter.com/WatchMixer/status/1275134189738713088